Meth Detox Program, Withdrawal Symptoms and Types of Treatments

 Once you completed the detox, the following steps may include a long-term residential rehab program or an outpatient treatment option.
 Partial hospitalization and intensive outpatient treatment programs provide varying levels of flexibility while individuals in recovery develop tools and skills for relapse prevention.
 We Level Up NJ Treatment Center strive to help our clients realize their potential while attending programming at our facilities.

 In addition, once detox is complete, a new doorway in treatment opens up, referred to as a residential level of care.
-Our residential care program slowly and effectively advances the individual into an atmosphere of therapeutic growth, marked by master’s level therapists, clinicians, group counselors, psychiatrists, and a community of like-minded individuals with the same aim: to attain sobriety and live a great life.
+Our inpatient rehab program slowly and effectively advances the individual into an atmosphere of therapeutic growth, marked by master’s level therapists, clinicians, group counselors, psychiatrists, and a community of like-minded individuals with the same aim: to attain sobriety and live a great life.

 Clearing meth from the body and surviving from withdrawal symptoms is the goal of meth detox, which is the first step of treatment for meth addiction.
 At We Level Up NJ, a comprehensive team prescribing medications can relieve your withdrawal pains while monitoring your health 24 hours during the detox.
 Above all, we prioritize your safety and comfort because this is a fragile and challenging time for you.